songningqiang/FANFIC/README.md

 # FlavorRegion: A Monte Carlo Code to Find the Composition of Astrophysical Neutrinos

-Authors: Ningqiang Song, Shirley Li, Mauricio Bustamante, Aaron Vincent, Carlos A. Arguelles
+Authors: Ningqiang Song, Shirley Li, Carlos A. Arguelles, Mauricio Bustamante, Aaron Vincent

 Neutrino oscillation data is provided by Shirley Li, and flavor composition data is provided by Mauricio Bustamante.